 Information held and sources

-The WHO Household energy database compiles information on cooking practices that is used as proxy for exposure to indoor air pollution.
+The WHO Household energy database compiles information on cooking practices that is used as proxy for exposure to household air pollution.
 This allows further assessment of the burden of disease attributable to indoor smoke from solid fuels use.
-Together with the potential impacts on greenhouse gases emissions arising from incomplete combustion of these traditional fuels, this information is crucial to inform and assist policy-makers to take better health and climate change-related decisions.
+Together with the potential from emissions arising from incomplete combustion of these traditional fuels, this information is crucial to inform and assist policy-makers to take better health and climate change-related decisions.